-Canon 750D versus Sony A7R III
+Canon 750D vs Sony A7R III

-The Canon EOS 750D (called Canon T6i in some regions) and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in February 2015 and October 2017.
+The Canon EOS 750D (called Canon T6i in some regions) and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in February 2015 and October 2017.
 The 750D is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (750D) and a full frame (A7R III) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.